 Need a job?
 Columbia County School District to hold employment fair

 GROVETOWN, Ga.
-(WRDW/WAGT) - The Columbia County School District will a job fair next week in search of bus drivers, nutrition assistants and custodians.
+(WRDW/WAGT) - The Columbia County School District will a job fair this week in search of bus drivers, nutrition assistants and custodians.

 Job candidates are asked to maintain a safe social distance at all times while attending the job fair.